 4. Use Sentence Frames

 Sentence frames allow students to practice reading and writing sentences with support.
 You can create sentences with sight words students are learning and then have them add in new vocabulary words or pictures to practice reading.
 For writing students practice writing using the frame and adding in their own information.
+There are also premade sight word frames for students to practice reading basic sight words with new vocabulary words.

 5. Cut up sentences